Miai/memory-game/README.md

 # Memory Game

 Memory game in which you have to find all the pairs by turning max 2 cards at a time.
+It requires observation, concentration and a good memory to win.

+# How to play

+* Turn pair of cards and try to match them
+* Try remembering where cards position is so that you can match them next turn
+* The game end when all the cards are matched and faced up Good luck!

 ## TODO
 Add input to select the number of pairs you want the game to have (A.K.A "difficulty")